Boredom busting toys and gadgets to keep your tween happy on long journeys

 No, it may not be how you might fold the underwear, but this added responsibility will help them realize the importance of being prepared.

-Depending what sort of trip you are going on, this might involving needing a large backpack with all their clothes, toys, electronics and toiletries, or a suitcase along with a smaller car/plane bag.
+Depending on what sort of trip you are going on, this might involve needing a large backpack with all their clothes, toys, electronics, and toiletries; a smaller daypack for Disney or theme park-style trips, or taking their own suitcase along with a small car/plane bag.

 (Always discretly double check your tweens packing before you go!)